 So, you’re interested in lock picking?
 Maybe just curious?
 Well, the sport of Lock Picking (Lock Sport) is a hobby shared by many people worldwide and is growing rapidly in Australia and New Zealand.

-We can’t offer you legal advice regarding lock picking legality but we can point you in the right direct.
+We can’t offer you legal advice regarding lock picking legality but we can point you in the right direction.
 Remember, here at PickPals we want to promote and encourage the benefits of Lock Picking and help the sport grow in Australia and New Zealand.
-We need your help to do this,.
+We need your help to do this.
 In this Lock Picking Guide, you’ll find a few simple rules and a code of conduct we follow here at PickPals.